Fresh Meadows, Queens: Klein Farm

 The land was located in a Special Planned Community Preservation District and required a special permit to build homes there.
 David Weprin, the neighborhood's representative in the New York City Council, opposed granting the special permit.
 Faced with strong community opposition, Huang and Audrey Realty decided not to go forward with the plan, and they instead agreed to sell the land to a Westchester-based developer, Steven Judelson.
 At the time, Judelson said he had not decided what to do with the land.
 The sale did not go through.

 In 2005, Huang sent a proposal to the City Planning Commission to build 18 two-family homes on the site.
 The proposal was not approved, and a day-care center was opened instead.
 Huang attempted to evict the day-care center in 2009, saying that he needed to end the lease early in order to sell the property.
 Huang settled with the day-care center to terminate its lease three months early so that Huang could sell the property to Fresh Meadows Jewish Development LLC for $5.6 million.
 The sale did not go through.
 In 2012, Huang was convicted of embezzling over $3 million of federal funds that were intended to pay for children's lunches at Huang's Red Apple Child Development Centers.

 Huang finally sold the property to Ziming Shen's Fresh Meadows Children's Farm LLC for $5.6 million in 2014.
-New York City fined Shen $1,600 after Shen's daycare center, Preschool for America, cut down trees and modified the driveway on the property without the required permits.
+New York City fined Shen $1,600 after Shen's daycare center, Preschool of America, cut down trees and modified the driveway on the property without the required permits.